Home » R.K. Narayan

 His writing focuses more on description than analysis, creating authentic and realistic narratives.
 Narayan believed that society’s expectations often blur a person’s individuality.
 He has a straightforward and realistic style, skillfully capturing the essence of situations on paper.

 R.K.
-Narayan’s Legacy
+Narayan’s Recognition and Legacy

 Sharing is caring!